-“Three years ago, we decided to add a Round 3 application deadline for a variety of reasons, one of which was because we wanted to accommodate applicants who become ready to apply later in the traditional MBA admissions cycle,” explains MBA admissions director Dawna Levenson.
+“We decided to add a Round 3 application deadline for a variety of reasons, one of which was because we wanted to accommodate applicants who become ready to apply later in the traditional MBA admissions cycle,” MBA admissions director Dawna Levenson, has previously explained.

 “The Round 3 application deadline was designed to give these individuals—whose professional or personal circumstances have unexpectedly changed—an opportunity not to have to wait another year.
 So if this sounds like you, and you are now ready to begin your MBA studies next fall, I encourage you to apply!”

 “Our goal in all of our programs is to build the best and most diverse class that we can, NOT to fill all of our seats as fast as we can,” wrote Kimberly Jones on the McCombs MBA Insider blog.

 “So the best time to submit your application is when you are ready to do so, when you’re confident it will be the best representation of you and your fit with the program.
 You can trust that we’ll be ready to start the review process.”

 The Round 3 deadline at UT McCombs is March 29, 2022.

 And finally, admissions Director Soojin Kwon previously offered these MBA admissions insights for those considering whether to apply in Round 3.